ygahounzo/h-NUMO/paper/paper.md

 Currently, h-NUMO is designed as a prototype for testing the applicability of high-order numerical methods in idealized and large-scale ocean applications.
 Explore how an increase in polynomial order approximation and a decrease in the number of elements in the computational domain affect the model's accuracy.
 Analyze the results of such changes and compare them with those from other ocean models.

+# Acknowledgements

+This work is supported by the Office of Naval Research through Grant N00014-20-1-2038.

 # References